Learn to implement behaviour change to improve the physical and psychological health of your patients.

-The course is being coordinated by Dr Michelle Jongenelis, a Senior Research Fellow in the Melbourne School of Psychological Sciences.
+The course is being coordinated and delivered by Dr Michelle Jongenelis, a Senior Research Fellow in the Melbourne School of Psychological Sciences.
 Michelle has expertise in health promotion, intervention development and evaluation, behavioural psychology, and clinical psychology.
 She works across multiple and diverse health-related behaviours including alcohol and tobacco control (including use of e-cigarettes), nutrition, physical activity, and sun protection.
 Michelle works as a researcher and consultant for a broad range of organisations covering the not-for-profit and government sectors.
 She sits on the Australian Council of Smoking and Health and is a member of the Alcohol Advertising Review Board.
 She is an accredited Clinical Psychologist and has been a committee member of the Australian Association for Cognitive and Behaviour Therapy since 2008.

 Behaviour Change for Clinical Practice can be completed in approximately 40 hours, though we recommend you pace the course over three to six weeks.

 You will undertake an estimated 12 hours of guided online learning, six hours for assessment, and an additional 20 hours of independent study, including a short reflective journal.
 There are also two optional one-hour Q&A sessions.

 - A structured one-page clinical behaviour change practice protocol (40%)